Last Updated on January 14, 2021

 Why does ICSI pose a risk of birth defects?
 The primary reason is that IVF with ICSI as a process boosts the chances of fertilizing the egg, but does not necessarily require healthy sperm to do so.
 It simply improves fertilization and does not rule out the possibility of birth defects.

 With natural fertilization, the healthiest sperm tend to fertilize the eggs, while unhealthy, slow sperm do not.
 In other words, natural fertilization allows for the natural selection process to do its work of ensuring only the strongest and best sperm produce offspring.

 Before choosing ICSI, discuss the risks with a fertility specialists.
 Always ask about potential risks and side effects, given your specific infertility situation, rather than general risks.

 How much does ICSI cost?

 Costs vary by fertility clinic and location.
 On average, the process costs around $1,500.
-You can use an IVF cost calculator to determine the cost of IVF with and without ICSI.
+You can use an IVF cost calculator to determine the cost of IVF with ICSI.
 This is an additional, separate cost and may not be covered by insurance.

 - Embryo transfer and multiple births (http://www.hfea.gov.uk/2587.html#3047)